silentdiverchris/Archivist/README.md

 # Performance

-It could be faster, the 7-Zip library seems to be faster than the .Net compression, and a previous version of the code used RoboCopy, which did the copying more quickly especially with muti-threaded copies.
+It could be faster, the 7-Zip library seems to be faster than the .Net compression, and a previous version of the code used RoboCopy, which did the copying more quickly with it's spiffy muti-threaded feature.

+I might add an option to use 7-zip at some point.

-I might update it to use RoboCopy again but it's not really a priority, it wasn't all that much faster, I don't sit waiting for it to finish anyway and; stable and dependable (and fantastic) as RoboCopy is, it's nice not to have a call out to another external executable and it means it can have a natty progress indicator in the console.
+I could also update it to use RoboCopy, again as an optional thing but it's not really a priority, my data footprint isn't big enough for the performance benefit to make too much of a difference and I don't generally sit waiting for it to finish anyway.

+Dependable and fantastic as RoboCopy is, it's nice not to have a call out to another external executable and it means it can have a natty progress indicator in the console.

 # Priority
 Each source and archive directory has a Priority setting, 1 is the highest priority, 255 is the lowest, default is 99.
 Directories will be processed in this order and by alpha order of directories within that.